 Gold Resource Corporation (NYSE MKT: GORO) is a gold producer targeting projects that feature low operating costs and high returns on capital.
 The Company's primary focus is on cash flow, with a priority to return meaningful dividends back to the owners of the Company, its shareholders.
 The Company's "Oaxaca Mining Unit" consists of 100% interest in 6 potential high-grade gold and silver properties in the southern state of Oaxaca, Mexico.

-GRC successfully declared commercial production July 1, 2010 from a shallow, high-grade open pit at its El Aguila project, which enabled the Company to reach production and cash flow in the shortest amount of time.
-In March of 2011, GRC announced production from its longevity of operations, its La Arista vein system.
-The Arista high-grade underground polymetallic deposit has an 8-year estimated mine life based on internal Company estimates of mineralized material.
-The Arista deposit remains open on both strike and at depth, and the Company targets the extensions of this deposit and is exploring for additional deposits to add to its mineralized material estimates.
+GORO successfully declared commercial production July 1, 2010 from a shallow, high-grade open pit at its El Aguila project, which enabled the Company to reach production and cash flow in the shortest amount of time with one of the tightest capital structures for a producer.
+In March of 2011, GORO announced production from its polymetallic La Arista vein system.
+The Arista deposit has high-grade gold and silver as well as the base metals of copper, lead and zinc.
+The Arista deposit remains open on both strike and at depth.
+The Company targets the extensions of this deposit and is exploring for additional deposits at its Oaxaca Mining Unit to add to its production profile.

 The Company’s growth profile targets production of its gold and silver mineralization as precious metal gold equivalent, while using industry standard base metal by-product credits of copper, lead and zinc to position GORO among the low-cost producers.